 Social Security retirement benefits play a significant role in retirement budget planning for many people.
 If you are one of those, you may be wondering at what age you should retire and start accepting your benefits.
 Whether you choose early, on time, or late retirement will likely impact your retirement budget more than you may realize.
-We, the Owings Mills retirement planning attorneys at Gershberg & Associates, LLC can help you understand the financial repercussions of retiring early so you can make an informed and wise decision.
+In this article, I work to help you understand the financial repercussions of retiring early so you can make an informed and wise decision.

 The Social Security Retirement System

 The Social Security Retirement system has been around since the 1930s and is based on contributions workers make into the system.
 While you are employed, you pay into Social Security and then you receive benefits later, when it’s your time to retire.
 On your paycheck, the contributions will appear as the Federal Insurance Contributions Act (FICA) taxes.
 To qualify for benefits when you retire you must accumulate sufficient credits, based on your earnings, over the course of your working years.
 The amount you need to earn to accumulate a credit has increased over the years to keep up with inflation.
 For example, for 2022, you get one credit for every $1,510 you earn, up to a limit of four credits per year.
 Once a credit is earned it remains on your record forever.
 If you were born after 1929, you need 40 credits to receive Social Security retirement benefits.
 The earliest you can start receiving payouts from Social Security Retirement is age 62 and the latest is age 70; however, you may choose to begin anywhere in that eight-year span.